sneeu-leeu/OOP-Bookstore/README.md

 - Set instance of corrector in person on initialization.
 - Add new method to person that validates name.

+## Milestone 3:
+- Implement several relationships between classes.
+- Create Classroom, Book and Rental classes.

+## Milestone 4:
+- Create a main.rb file that will serve as your console app entry-point.
+- In main.rb define the entry point, which will be a method called main that is invoked at the end of the file.

 ## Built With

 - Ruby